|Alma Mater:||Tri-State University|

-• The program’s all-time leader in career wins (63), the 2014 season will be Kevin Boyd’s eighth at Arizona State.
+• Sun Devil Soccer’s all-time leader in career wins (84), the 2016 season will be Kevin Boyd’s 10th at Arizona State.

 • Named the third coach in the history of the ASU women’s soccer program on March 30, 2007.

-• In 2013 the Sun Devils just missed out on their fourth NCAA Tournament appearance in five seasons after posting a record of 9-8-2.
-The season included one of the biggest wins in program history when the Sun Devils went to Stanford on Oct.
+• The 2013 season was highlighted by one of the biggest wins in program history when the Sun Devils went to Stanford on Oct.
 6, 2013 and upset the second-ranked and unbeaten Cardinal, 1-0.
 The win snapped Stanford’s 73-game unbeaten streak in home games and its 44-match winning streak in conference games.

 • In 2012, Boyd oversaw the development of a relatively young team (nearly half the team was comprised of newcomers) that went from starting the season 1-4-1 to ending it with the program’s third NCAA Tournament appearance in four seasons.
 The Sun Devils clinched their NCAA Tournament berth by going unbeaten in the season’s final five games (4-0-1).

 • The 2012 team finished tied for fourth in the Pac-12, ASU’s best finish in league play since 2004.

 • In 2010, Boyd guided the Sun Devils to the NCAA Tournament for the second consecutive season, only the second time in school history that ASU made back-to-back NCAA appearances.

 • In 2009, his third season on the job, Boyd led ASU to its first NCAA Tournament berth since 2003.
 Along the way, the Sun Devils broke into the NSCAA Top 25 for the first time since the 2004 preseason.